shrudra/WP-Simple-Author-Box/README.md

 # WP-Simple-Author-Box
-The WP Simple Author Box Plugin that displays a simple author box to your theme
+The WP Simple Author Box plugin puts a box at the end of your posts.
+It shows the author's name, picture, and a short description.

 # Installation: